ltfschoen/AIND-Recognizer/README.md

     * "Kernel" > "Restart & Clear Output"
     * "Kernel" > "Restart & Run All"

+* Debug using IntelliJ breakpoints (instead of time-consuming iPython) by setting up configurating that runs `main.py`

 # Chapter 2 - Rubrics Checklist <a id="chapter-2"></a>